Overview To Growing Your Own Food

-A seedling space will need grow-lights on a timer and be to ensure the best growing conditions for budding plants.
+A seedling space will need grow-lights on a timer and be No products found. to ensure the best growing conditions for budding plants.
 Plant a few seeds in each spot of a seed tray to start.
 Once these seedlings have taken root, move them into larger containers and place them in locations that best fit their sunlight needs.back to menu ↑

 You have enough experience to consider yourself “green-thumbed” and are ready to take your plant indoor farm to the next level.
 At this point, keeping track of all of the needs of each plant can be overwhelming.
 To address this you can automate large aspects of the caretaking process.
 Lights on timers, sensors with fertiliser dispersers, and automatic watering all allow you to grow a large variety of crops without the hassle of tracking and caring for each one individually – something that is not always possible if your time is limited.
 Even the most automated systems still require some human interaction, but a proper setup will make it feel like you have a dozen helping hands.